ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 Connect to the autopilot with a ground station and set the following parameters.
 These settings assume the autopilot's PWM outputs 9, 10 and 11 will control the gimbal's roll, pitch and yaw angles respectively.
 They also assume common angular ranges of the gimbal which may need adjusting to match the actual gimbal being used.

+.. note:: Currently up to two mounts can be supported, MNT1 and MNT2.
+The following parameters are for the first mount.
+The second mount has the same parameters.

 - :ref:`MNT1_TYPE <MNT1_TYPE>` to 1 (Servo) and reboot the autopilot
 - :ref:`MNT1_PITCH_MIN <MNT1_PITCH_MIN>` to -90 (meaning the gimbal can pitch straight downwards)
 - :ref:`MNT1_PITCH_MAX <MNT1_PITCH_MAX>` to 25 (meaning the gimbal can pitch up by 25 deg)